FanhuaGuo/ASL-Bigbrain-CCSI/README.md

 ## Data access:
 Raw data is in the OpenNeuro: https://openneuro.org/datasets/ds006871

-Preprocessed data is in the data/ folder.
+Preprocessed data is in the 'data/' and 'reference/' folders.

 ## Software requirements:
 AFNI: AFNI_21.3.09